 The Office of Mission Integration strives to incorporate our mission and Mercy core values into activities at Georgian Court University.
 We also respond to societal concerns set forth by the Sisters of Mercy.
 Through all of this, we hope to equip you to be an engaged citizen with integrity, intellectual surety, and a powerful sense of purpose.

-GCU was founded and sponsored by the Sisters of Mercy to provide a comprehensive liberal arts education in the Roman Catholic tradition.
-The university has a special concern for women and is a dynamic community committed to the core values of justice, respect, integrity, service, and compassion, locally and globally.
+Georgian Court University, founded by the Sisters of Mercy of New Jersey in 1908 and sponsored by the Institute of the Sisters of Mercy of the Americas since 2007, provides comprehensive liberal arts education in the Roman Catholic tradition.
+The university has a special concern for women and is a dynamic community committed to the core values of respect, integrity, justice, compassion, and service, locally and globally.
+Georgian Court University provides students with:

 - a curriculum broad enough to be truly liberal, yet specialized enough to support further study and future careers;

-- the will to translate concern for social justice into action.
+- and the will to translate concern for social justice into action.

 Mercy Core Values